Posts Tagged ‘toy injuries’

 As you read, remember there are just 10 spaces on the Worst Toys list, which is compiled by W.A.T.C.H. – or World Against Toys Causing Harm, Inc. Yet there are far more toys out there which may be unsafe or inappropriate for your child’s age.
 Read our blog on the Worst Toys list, to help you identify common features in unsafe toys, such as small parts which could cause choking injuries.

 Toy injuries are a daily risk for many families in Massachusetts, not just during the holidays.
 Across the country, 251,700 people suffered toy-related injuries in 2017.
 From 2015 to 2017, 37 children died while playing.
-These are devastating numbers which are preventable if manufacturers, distributors and retailers safely handle products throughout the supply chain.
+These devastating numbers are preventable if manufacturers, distributors and retailers safely handle products throughout the supply chain.
 Parents can do their part by always reading and following age recommendation labels.
 Remember you also have help on this front.
 You can check the Consumer Product Safety Commission’s website for product warnings and recalls before you shop this holiday season, and throughout the year.
 You can also sign up for e-mail alerts.

 1- Nerf Ultra One